 If you have any questions about how to deal with continence issues, contact the spinal nurses on (08) 9381 0124 between 8am to 4.30pm Monday to Friday.
-Contact details can be found at the Home Visiting Nursing Services under General Health Information from the Spinal WA website.
+Contact details can be found at the Home Visiting Nursing Services under Community Spinal Nurse from the Spinal WA website.

 Getting the right travel insurance is essential to meeting your specific needs.
 If you have a spinal cord injury, it is still possible to get travel insurance.
 When applying for travel insurance, you must declare all your current medical conditions.
 Click here for more information about travel insurance.